giocannivampri/Software_and_Computing_Project/README_HowToRun.md

 ## 3) Play around with the simulation

 It is possible to personalize the simulation by modifying the parameters inside *script.py*; one can change the number of initial particles and the number of iterations of the map, and it is also possible to choose the HEL radius.
-One can also experiment with variuos different noises by changing it inside *core.py* (a few examples of noise are commented here); one can also generate a correlated noise by choosing a correlation coefficient (*gamma*) while calling the *make_correlated_noise* function.
+One can also experiment with variuos noises by changing it inside the *make_correlated_noise* function present in *core.py* (a few examples of noise are commented here); one can also generate a correlated noise by choosing a correlation coefficient (*gamma*) while calling the aforementioned function.